alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 *Note: `exports.handler = (event, context, callback) => {}` is just for AWS lambda support.
 By default AWS Lambda (with Node) will call the exported `index.handler` function, with `event, context, callback` as parameters.
 The callback isn't being used right now (it's unmentioned in their docs) but you should include it for future-proofing.
 Overall, you can just imagine the contents of that arrow function as the 'main' code being run.*

-The SDK docs tell you to use these lines, but none of the back-end is explained by the Amazon documentation, so that's the point of this exercise.
-To explain what these actually do, let's go line-by-line.
+The SDK docs tell you to use this code, but none of the under-the-hood stuff is explained by the Amazon documentation, so that's the point of this exercise: to explain what these actually do.
+Let's take it line-by-line.

 ---

 ## Line 1: Creating the handler object

-The vast bulk of the code is actually run all by the first line: `const alexa = Alexa.handler(event, context);`. `Alexa.handler` is a function (defined in `lib/alexa.js`) that returns an object of type `AlexaRequestEmitter`.
+The vast bulk of the code is actually run  by the first line: `const alexa = Alexa.handler(event, context);`. `Alexa.handler` is a function (defined in `lib/alexa.js`) that returns an object of type `AlexaRequestEmitter`.
 This object extends the [EventEmitter class from the Node events module](https://nodejs.org/api/events.html).
 If you don't know already, EventEmitters are very simple, and totally standard in Node.
 Here's (at a very basic level) how you use one:

 ```javascript
 myEmitter.on('event', () => {